 Instructions

 - While eggs are cooking, prepare an ice bath for the eggs in a large bowl.
-After 6 minutes, use the slotted spoon to remove the eggs from the boiling water.Immediately submerge cooked eggs in the prepared ice bath for 10 minutes.
+Use the slotted spoon to remove the eggs from the boiling water after the allotted time.Immediately submerge cooked eggs in the prepared ice bath for 10 minutes.
 The purpose of this step is to halt the cooking process; vital to achieving creamy, runny Scotch Egg centers.

-- Divide the sausage into 6 equal portions, each weighing 2⅓ ounces [66 grams].
-I strongly suggest using a kitchen scale for this step: the cooking times are based on using a specific type and amount of sausage.
-If you use too much or too little, or use a sausage with a different fat content, your cooking times may be different.
+- Divide the sausage into 6 equal portions, each weighing 2⅓ ounces (65 grams).
+Use a kitchen scale for this step if possible.
 Roll each portion into a ball and place in refrigerator.

 - Start with a COLD sausage ball, straight from the fridge.
 Place meatball in the center of an 8x8 parchment square.
 Gently pat the meatball down until you have an oval that is about a ¼-inch thick, and roughly 3 eggs long and 2 eggs wide.